 Prof. C.-M. Kuan Room 716, Bldg.
-2 Fall 2013 ckuan@ntu.edu.tw
+2 Fall 2014 ckuan@ntu.edu.tw

-This is the first course in econometric theory for Ph.D. students; master students and undergraduates with proper mathematics and statistics background are also welcome to take this course.
-Students in this class are expected to have learned probability theory, multivariate statistics, and linear (matrix) algebra; check R1 (Chapters 1 and 2) and S4 below.
-Some econometrics courses at the master level are a plus but not required.
+This is the first course in econometric theory for Ph.D. students; master students and undergraduates with proper mathematics and statistics background (e.g., probability theory, multivariate statistics, and matrix algebra) are welcome to take this course.
+Please check R1 (Chapters 1 and 2 of Lectures Notes) and S3 below for related background information.
+Some basic econometrics knowledge is a plus but not required.

 In this course, I will follow my own lecture notes and cover the least-squares theory and quasi-maximum likelihood theory.
 Unlike most econometrics textbooks that are organized according to models, my notes are arranged by theories (methods), with applications to different models.
-By introducing econometrics in this way, I hope students will be able to learn how an econometric method is derived and why it works.
-Depending on the progress of our lectures, some of the topics given in the course outline below may be changed.
+More detailed treatment of these theories can be found in R2 and R3 below.
+By introducing econometrics in this way, I hope students can understand how an econometric method is derived and why it works.

 The lectures will be in English; classroom discussion may be in Mandrin.
-Students are required to learn at least one programming language, such as R (a free software) or Matlab.
-A senior student will introduce basic programming in R; some materials about R installation and introduction can be found in the class website below.
-Do not just copy other students' program for your computation exercises, as learning to program by yourself is an important step for understanding econometrics methods.
+Students are required to learn a programming language, such as R (a free software) or Matlab.
+A senior student will introduce basic programming in R in the beginning lectures; some basic materials about R installation and introduction can be found in the class website (see below).